ojhapall/MechaCar_Statistical_Analysis/README.md

 The slope of the linear model is not considered to be zero.
 This is the case because the p-value is less than the signifcance value of 0.05 at 5.35e-11.

 The Multiple R-Squared is 0.7149.
 This shows that the linear model can effectively predict the mpg of MechaCar prototypes at 71.49%.

+## Summary Statistics of Suspension Coils

+If we look at all lots as a whole, the suspension coils have a variance of around 62.
+This is within the manufacturing specifications.

+If we look at each lot seperately then the only Lot 1 and Lot 2 are within the specification.
+Lot 3 has a variance of roughly 170, which is over the manufacturing specification.